jona-sassenhagen/statfail/nuisance_failure.md

     One procedure very commonly employed to control for such nuisance parameter effects is conducting inferential tests on confounding stimulus or subject characteristics.
     For example, if word length is not *significantly* different for two stimulus sets, they are considered as matched for word length.
     Such a test has high failure rates and is conceptually misguided.
-    It stems from a common misunderstanding of statistical tests.
+    It reflects a common misunderstanding of statistical tests: interpreting significance not to refer to inference about a particular value for a parameter of a population, but about 1. the sample in question, 2. the *practical relevance* of a sample difference.
     We show inferential testing to be inappropriate both pragmatically and philosophically, present a survey showing its high prevalence, and briefly discuss an alternative in the form of regression including nuisance parameters.
 keywords: design, experimental balance, confound, mixed models
 ---